Nu-SCPTheme/deepwell/deepwell-core/README.md

 Second are the collection of `Id` types, which are cheap wrappers around an `i64`.
 This ensures that arithmetic cannot be performed on them and raises the confidence that it actually corresponds to a row in the database.

-Finally there are models, which are `diesel`-queryable representations of rows retrieved from disk.
+Then there are models, which are `diesel`-queryable representations of rows retrieved from disk.
 They are serializable and read-only.

+Finally, this crate also contains the `Votes` model and the trait `Scorer` and a number of implementations for it.
+This permits choosing from a number of different means of ranking articles based on their vote composition, or extending it with a custom implementation.